Plots allelic data as a grid of coloured rectangles.

 A per-marker list of numeric vectors of allele frequencies.
 If

-are shown in the the legend, with all per-marker alleles represented equally.
-Because the colour scheme is adaptive, the same allele may have different colours given differentys
+NULL(default), only the alleles present inysare shown in the the legend, with all per-marker alleles represented equally.
+Because the colour scheme is adaptive, the same allele may have different colours given differentys.
+Iffsis specified, all alleles infsfeature in the legend with areas proportional to allele frequencies, so that common alleles occupy larger areas than rarer alleles.
+Specifyfsto fix the allele colour scheme across plots of differentys.- person.vert

 Logical.
 If